Japanese Oden

 Frequently Asked Questions

-Can I Add Miso to the Oden Soup?
+Can I add miso to the oden soup?

 Yes, you can certainly make miso oden by adding miso to the soup stock.

 Oden is usually served in izakaya, or a type of Japanese restaurants cum bars that serve a variety Japanese dishes that go well with alcohol.
+The dish is seasonal so it’s usually available in fall and winter months.

 Yes, you sure can.
 Instant Pot pressure cooker will be great for this Japanese stew.
+Use the Saute mode to make the recipe.
+DO NOT pressure cook the ingredients.

 Yes, the soup mix is made from dashi, which is seaweed and dry bonito flakes.
 Skip the sake and mirin in the recipe and it will be halal.
+The fish cakes and other ingredients are halal.

 This recipe is only 157 calories per serving.

-What to Serve with This Recipe?
+What To Serve With This Recipe

 Serve this dish with other Japanese dishes.
 For a healthy meal and easy Japanese weeknight dinner, I recommend the following recipes.

-5 Secrets to 20 Min Dinners
+5 Secrets to 20-Minute Dinners

 Oden